viamrobotics/rdk/examples/customresources/README.md

 # CustomResources
-This example demonstrates several ways viam-server can be extended with custom resources.
+This example demonstrates several ways RDK can be extended with custom resources.
 It contains several sections.
 Note that `make` is used throughout to help script commands.
-The actual commands being run should be printed before as they are used.
+The actual commands being run should be printed as they are used.
 You can also look in the various "Makefile" named files throughout, to see the exact targets and what they do.

 ## APIs
 APIs represent new types of components or services, with a new interface definition.
-They consist of protobuf descriptions for the wire level protocol, matching Go interfaces, and concrete Go implmenetations of a grpc client and server.
+They consist of protobuf descriptions for the wire level protocol, matching Go interfaces, and concrete Go implmenetations of a gRPC client and server.

 ### gizmoapi
 Custom (component) api/protocol called "Gizmo" (acme:component:gizmo).